aldoprogrammer/toko-api-react-js/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This one is such a good way to train yourself.
+So that later one, you will know how to fetch an API in react js.

 ## Available Scripts